10-3-pursuit/nyc-open-data-hackathon/readme.md

 3. **Feasibility**: Could this project evolve into a startup or company?
 4. **Presentation**: Quality of the presentation deck and effectiveness in communicating your concept.
 5. **Innovative Use of API**: How creatively and effectively the solution uses the [NYC Open Data API](https://opendata.cityofnewyork.us/).

-## Prizes

-- **Winner Takes All**: Prizes will be awarded to the winning team, which will be determined by an independent panel, not the hackathon instructors.

 ## Presentation